 - Clearance of the highway

-During emergencies Blackpool Council will use it's Twitter feed to post updates and notices
+During emergencies Blackpool Council will use it's Twitter feed and Facebook page to post updates and notices.

 Some of the above would not be possible without the help of volunteers from across the council and voluntary sector.
 Blackpool Council works together with other local authorities and relevant organisations to support and resource any emergency response.